JianGoForIt/YellowFin_Pytorch/README.md

 python main.py --emsize 650 --nhid 650 --dropout 0.5 --epochs 40 --tied --opt_method=YF --logdir=path_to_logs --cuda
 ```

+For more experiments, please refer to our [YellowFin Tensorflow Repo](https://github.com/JianGoForIt/YellowFin).

 ## Detailed guidelines
 * Basic use: YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
 Typically, after a few thousand minibatches, the influence of these initial values diminishes.